OctopuSS7/notes2/french/future.md

 # Future and Conditional Tense

-## Future
+## Future Tense

 For regular verbs, use the infinitive as the stem, and add the future tense endings.
+For -re verbs, remove the e from the infinitive stem.

 | Je   | -ai  |
 | Tu   | -as  |